yosrahelal/paladin/doc-site/docs/architecture/distributed_sequencer_overview.md

 ### Privacy groups and private smart contracts

 For private smart contracts deployed to a privacy group, every change to the state trie made by a private smart contract transaction must visible to subsequent transactions invoking the same private smart contract.
-This ensures that the new state trie created by the first tranasction is used as the starting state for the next transaction.
-This requires that only one member of the privacy group acts as the transaction coordinator at a given time, but since all members of the privacy group have visibility of the private smart contract state any party can act as the sequencer.
+This ensures that the new state trie created by the first transaction is used as the starting state for the next transaction.
+This requires that only one member of the privacy group acts as the transaction coordinator at a given time, but since all members of the privacy group have visibility of the private smart contract state any party can act as the coordinator.

 Paladin uses a deterministic algorithm for selecting which node to act as the sequencing node if none is currently doing so.
 If a node becomes temporarily unavailable the algorithm chooses an alternative node to act as the sequencing node, repeating the process until one of the nodes begins sequencing transactions.